deliciousbrains/spinupwp-community-code-of-conduct/README.md

 While the SpinupWP Community aims to be a place for members of the community to meet and connect, it's also important to respect each other's privacy.
 If you feel as though a service you provide or business you run may be of use to another member, please respect their privacy and first ask publicly if you may contact them about such discussions before sending unsolicited messages.

+## Support Requests

+The SpinupWP Community exists so that SpinupWP community members can interact with each other.
+Employees of Delicious Brains Inc, the company behind SpinupWP, are also part of this community to assist with moderation activities.
+SpinupWP community members should not expect to use the SpinupWP community platform for support requests from our staff.
+Instead, members should log requests for support in the appropriate support channel through the SpinupWP dashboard or by emailing sudo@spinupwp.com.
+Any community posts or DMs sent to Delicious Brains Inc employees, which are support requests, will be ignored and may be deleted.

 ## Reporting

-If you are being harassed by a member of the SpinupWP Community, notice that someone else is being harassed, or have any other concerns please report this to use by emailing community@spinupwp.com.
-If you prefer to remain anonymous, you can also submit an [anonymous report](https://community.spinupwp.com/).
+If you are being harassed by a member of the SpinupWP Community, notice that someone else is being harassed, or have any other concerns please report this to us by emailing community@spinupwp.com.
+If you prefer to remain anonymous, you can also submit an [anonymous report](https://spinupwp.com/community-report).
 Administrators will respond as soon as they are able.
 If the person who is harassing you is on the admin team, they will recuse themselves from handling your incident.

 This code of conduct applies to SpinupWP Community spaces, but if you are being harassed by a member of SpinupWP outside of our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by SpinupWP Community members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from the SpinupWP Community based on their past behavior, including behavior outside SpinupWP Community spaces and behavior towards people who are not members of the SpinupWP Community.